Huayonglu/Project-1/README.md

 ## Base Strategy

-1. Collect the closing prices of active stock in NYSE that can be dated back to 2002
+1. Collect the closing prices of active stock on the NYSE that can be dated back to 2002
-2. Clean up dataframe e.g. remove nulls and transform the index - ultimately reduce the data in dataframe
+2. Clean up dataframe e.g. remove nulls and transform the index - ultimately reduce the data in dataframe to usable stocks

+**Creating Momentum Scores:**
-3. Calculate annual return from each stock ticker
+3. Calculate 12-month return for each stock ticker
-4. Sort the values and find the top 100 best performing from each month
+4. Sort the values and find the top 100 best performing, each month
-5. Build and reconstruct the monthly portfolio from the sorted data, then substract it by 0.5% of the monthly return as transactional cost
-6. Similar to procedure above, grab the 12-month return of a comparable **benchmark** from 2002, which in our case we use S&P 500 or 500 largest trading US companies
+5. Every month, rebalance the portfolio to the 100 best performing stocks (ranked by momentum) from the sorted data.

+6. Calculate monthly returns for the portfolio by matching the tickers each month on the portfolio to the tickers in the monthly returns dataframe.
+7. Collect S&P 500 Closing price data and calculate returns to use as a benchmark.
-7. Compare and visualize both investment returns
+9. Compare and visualize both investment returns
-8. Backtest the strategy with different variables
+10. Re-run the backtest with different parameters to maximise Sharpe Ratio (e.g. look-back period, concentration)

 ## Technology Used